Intent and incitement in the Gaza genocide: Israeli prime minister and cabinet ministers

-Israeli Prime Minister Benjamin Netanyahu's repeated invocation of Amalek and the phrase "remember what Amalek did to you" during the war has been considered evidence of genocidal intent by many critics, including South Africa.
-"Remember what Amalek did to you" is used at Holocaust memorials, including Yad Vashem.
-Amalek was "the foe that God ordered the ancient Israelites to genocide", and scholars have called the verse an instance of "divinely mandated genocide".
-In February 2025, Norman J. W. Goda argued that there was undue attention paid to this phrase to conclude genocidal intent.
-Genocide Watch states that "That the President of Israel invoked this divine mandate [of Amalek] for genocide is evidence of his genocidal intent to destroy in part the Palestinian people of Gaza.
-The historical parallel is precise: Palestinians in Gaza live in nearly the same area as the ancient Amalekites."
-In response to this accusation, the Israel Democracy Institute issued a legal opinion stating that the references to Amalek in the context of the war were misunderstood.
-According to the opinion, the commandment to annihilate Amalek has effectively been erased from Jewish law; moreover, the indictment misquoted Netanyahu - he did not refer to the commandment to annihilate Amalek, but rather to the commandment to remember what Amalek did.

 According to scholars Mark Levene and Abdelwahab El-Affendi, since 7 October 2023, official and semi-official sources have engaged in rhetoric suggestive of genocidal intent.
 The Israeli human rights lawyer Michael Sfard said that the 7 October attacks, the Gaza war hostage crisis, and Hamas's war crimes "generated rage that transformed what has been the rhetoric of marginalised groups into a flood of statements now made by politicians, journalists and celebrities, ... provid[ing] a tailwind" for others to find such speech acceptable.

-On 9 October 2023, Israeli Minister of Defense Yoav Gallant said:I have ordered a complete siege on the Gaza Strip.
+On 9 October 2023, Israeli minister of defense Yoav Gallant said:I have ordered a complete siege on the Gaza Strip.
 There will be no electricity, no food, no fuel.
 Everything is closed.
 We are fighting human animals and we are acting accordingly.

 The statement was characterised as dehumanisation.
 According to Kenneth Roth, while some excuse this remark as referring only to Hamas, the context makes clear that "human animals" refers to everyone in Gaza.
 On 10 October, Gallant said: "Gaza won't return to what it was before.
 There will be no Hamas.
 We will eliminate everything."

 In May 2025, Netanyahu said in closed-door testimony to members of the Knesset that Israel was "destroying more and more houses [in Gaza, and Palestinians accordingly] have nowhere to return", and that "the only obvious result will be Gazans choosing to emigrate outside of the Strip".
 The International Commission of Jurists characterised these statements as support for forced displacement, and former UK Supreme Court justice Jonathan Sumption said that they would be likely to substantiate a case of genocidal intent.